 The latest HMICFRS inspection of Warwickshire Police occurred in March 2019 and was conducted as part of the annual PEEL (Police Effectiveness, Efficiency and Legitimacy) programme of assessment.
-One
+One aspect that the inspection team was keen to stress was how open, professional, friendly and engaging the workforce were throughout the period of the inspection.
+The findings of the inspection were reported in September 2019 and graded Warwickshire Police as follows: -

+- Efficiency

-- Efficiency Requires Improvement
+- Requires Improvement

 - Legitimacy Good

 - Effectiveness Good